-I currently live in Chicago, but I grew up in the gorgeous 48th state of Arizona, and visit about once a month.
+I currently live in Chicago, but I grew up in the gorgeous 48th state of Arizona, and visit about once every few months.
 AZ is quite a stranger to most people who haven’t been there — many people I talk to imagine cacti, tumbleweeds, and dirt.
-And while Arizona does have all of that, it has a lot more to offer, and it’s a lot prettier than people think.
+And while Arizona does have all of that, it has a lot more to offer, and it’s a lot prettier than people think!
 I’ve lived in quite a few cities in AZ — Tempe, Flagstaff, Gilbert, and Scottsdale.
 Each city in Arizona has something different for everyone, and I wanted to highlight the best things to do in Arizona, especially if you’re vacationing there.
 If you currently live in AZ, you might learn about something you didn’t know before!

 I’ve broken everything out by general geographic area, but know that the Phoenix metro area is surrounded by multiple freeways, so nothing is too far away.

 I’ll be updating this list frequently, so be sure to check back if you’re planning a trip!
 Also feel free to give me a shout if you’re visiting Arizona and have more questions; I’m more than happy to brag about this amazing state!